johndarrel/hide-my-wp/readme.txt

 **Is your website secure?** Check your website with <a href="https://wpplugins.tips/wordpress-vulnerability-detector/" >Free Website Security Check</a>

-Protect your WordPress website by hiding the authentication paths like wp-admin, wp-login.php and wp-login and change the common WordPress paths like wp-content, wp-includes, uploads and more.
+Protect your WordPress website by hiding the authentication paths like wp-admin, wp-login.php, and wp-login and change the common WordPress paths like wp-content, wp-includes, uploads, and more.

 Hide My WP Ghost is packed with awesome security features: